mpicbg-scicomp/tissue_miner/README.md

 Many of these tools provide tabular results as well as rendered movies to make the complex nature of timelapse more accessible.

 TissueMiner also contains a GUI (**todo rapha** really where is it?) to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's backward and forward in time.

 ### High-Level Programming API

-**todo rapha** mayebe we could thin out this section and put the complete listings into the R manual?

-TissueMiner provides a convenient interface to query, quantify and visualize cell dynamics during epithelium morphogenesis in [R](https://www.r-project.org/).
+TissueMiner provides a convenient R progmming interface to query, quantify and visualize cell dynamics during epithelium morphogenesis in [R](https://www.r-project.org/).
+The first step of a custom workflow is to query the movie database to the extract properties like:

-By doing so the following properties can be accessed
 * Cell state properties (position, area, anisotropy, cell packing geometry, fluorescence intensity)
 * Rates of cellular events (divisions, cell neighbor changes, extrusions, shape changes)
 * Orientation of cellular events (unit nematic description)
 * Rates of deformations of each type of cellular event (tensorial description)
 * Rates of tissue deformation (area expansion and convergence-extension) contributed by each type of cellular event (tensorial description)

-It provides means to
+These data can than be employed to
 * Analyze time and tissue-orientation registrations for comparing multiple movies
 * Synchronize different movies
 * Compare tissue and cell deformations between ROI's and between movies.